-Most of the time, you’ll be able to fix the Shot Blaster from dropping too much shot by checking the vacuum, the blades, impellor, control cage, and seals, and fixing anything that’s worn out.
+Most of the time, you’ll be able to fix the Shot Blaster from dropping too much shot by checking the vacuum, the blades, impellor, control cage, correct shot and mix of grit, and making sure all the seals are undamaged and working properly, and fixing anything that’s worn out.

 If you’re new to Shot Blasting, are unfamiliar with how to fix those parts, or if you’ve checked the things listed above and they are in good working order but your Shot Blaster is continuing to drop too much shot, it’s best to call an expert and have someone come and look at your Shot Blaster.